There are many things to take into account when pricing a paving installation for a driveway or pool area or even just a pathway.

 Cutting disks and a good grinding machine is needed to cut or trim the bricks where needed.

-Then finally there are the delivery costs which vary depending on the distance the manufacturer or supplier is from the delivery point.
+Then there are the delivery costs which vary depending on the distance the manufacturer or supplier is from the delivery point.

 Unfortunately there are short cuts to everything mentioned above, cheap non guaranteed bricks, inexperienced installers, cheap materials and broken machinery.

-Always get a paving company to install your paving to ensure that your money is well spent and your paving will stand the test of time.
+Always get a recognized paving company to install your paving to ensure that your money is well spent and your paving will stand the test of time.

 Often home owners replace their paving when in fact they could save a fortune by getting the existing paving uplifted and relaid correctly.
 Have a look at the condition of your existing paving bricks and you might find them still in perfect condition and only a few are broken or damaged.